yanxi-chen/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 ```

 - `buffer.explorer_input.taskset`: Task dataset used for training exploration policies.
-- `buffer.explorer_input.eval_taskset`: List of task datasets used for evaluation.
+- `buffer.explorer_input.eval_tasksets`: List of task datasets used for evaluation.
+- `buffer.explorer_input.default_workflow_type`: Default workflow type for all task datasets under `explorer_input` if not specified at the dataset level.
+- `buffer.explorer_input.default_eval_workflow_type`: Default evaluation workflow type for all eval task datasets under `explorer_input` if not specified at the dataset level.
+- `buffer.explorer_input.default_reward_fn_type`: Default reward function type for all task datasets under `explorer_input` if not specified at the dataset level.

 The configuration for each task dataset is defined as follows: